binkley/modern-java-practices/README.md

 For any Modern Java/JVM project, the first decision is _which version of Java (the JDK)_ to use?
 Some guidelines:

-* Java 17 is the most current LTS ("long-term support") version.
-When it is available through Adoptium, GitHub actions supports this version, and all plugins play nicely, the project will move to 17 from 11
+* Java 17 is the most current LTS ("long-term support") version; 11 was the previous LTS version
-* Java 11 was the most recent LTS ("long-term support") version.  _This is the recommended version_ for corporate production environments when you require Oracle support until your project can catchup to 17
-* There are more recent versions (12 to 16) with continuing improvements and additional features to try out.
+* There are more recent versions (18+) with continuing improvements and additional features to try out.
 However Oracle provides no paid support for these versions.
 These versions, however, are production-worthy
 * If your personal or open-source project does not require a paid support contract, newer Java versions are a good choice
 * For Java 8 or older: These versions are no longer supported by Oracle unless